 The place had little shops and dhabas with benches around them.
 We could clearly get a view of the holy and charismatic Himalayas covered in white from there.
 The Himalayas from there looked like the paradise which everyone wishes to have but is way out of reach.

 Moving ahead… the real trekking began- THE CLIMB began.

 The route we took was very narrow and dangerous and it involved a lot of rock climbing.
 We had to walk almost perpendicularly to make our ways up to the top.
 One mistake and we could have lost our lives!
 We had no safety gear.
 We only had a backpack with a half filled water bottle.
 However!
 We were determined to reach the top…I was determined to reach the top.
-This climb was important for me because after failing constantly in keeping myself upbeat…I needed to success at this climb to make myself believe that I can do anything I want to do if I could make it to the top.
+This climb was important for me because after failing constantly in keeping myself upbeat…I needed to succeed at this climb to make myself believe that I can do anything I want to do if I could make it to the top.
 I was Cheryl Strayed of my own journey (Google Cheryl Strayed, author of the novel ‘WILD’).
 The entire time…there was just one song that was being played in my head – The Climb.

 But I gotta keep trying